Here are six key trends we see in the global market next in surgical sealants, glues, and hemostats:

 about 2.12 million cardiac rhythm management procedures via implantable pulse generator placement and arrhythmia ablation (or 14.1% of the total);

-over 1.65 million CVI, DVT, and PE targeting venous interventions (representing 11.0% of the total);
+over 1.65 million chronic venous insufficiency, deep vein thrombosis, and pulmonary embolism targeting venous interventions (representing 11.0% of the total);

-more than 992 thousand surgical and transcatheter heart defect repairs and valvular interventions (or 6.6% of the total);
+more than 992 thousand surgical and transcatheter heart defect repairs and valve replacement or valve repair (or 6.6% of the total);

 close to 931 thousand acute stroke prophylaxis and treatment procedures (contributing 6.2% of the total);